Ordisoftware/Hebrew-Calendar/README.md

 - Improve parashot form to ensure visibility of the current one when opening.
 - Improve web check update timeout to 5s.
 - Fix drop down menus shown on another monitor instead of the same screen.
+- Fix tray balloon is redisplayed if not auto-hidden and closed too quickly.
 - Code refactoring and quality improvement.

 #### 2021.04.15 - Version 7.1